 In practice, the well log is usually incomplete and limited to some depth range, which corresponds to only a part of the whole seismic trace recorded at the surface.
-On this occasion, we need to use the limited well log to estimate a complete , which should be of the same size with in time-frequency domain as indicated by equation (4.25).
+On this occasion, we need to use the limited well log to estimate a complete, which should be of the same size with in time-frequency domain as indicated by equation (4.25).
 There may be different ways to achieve this.
 One way assumes that the color feature of nonwhite reflectivity is temporally stationary, i.e. only changes with frequency .
-Suppose that is the incomplete reflectivity series with a time interval (), and its' Fourier spectrum is can be modeled as
+Suppose that is the incomplete reflectivity series with a time interval (), and its' Fourier spectrum is constants determined using a least-squares algorithm.
+So, can be modeled as alternative, another way derives the incomplete reflectivity, based on an assumption that the color feature of nonwhite reflectivity is slowly time-variant.
+First, is smoothed.
+When multiple well logs of the same region are available, we can take full advantage of all available information.
+First, the Gabor spectra of well-log reflectivities are smoothed using equation (4.28).
+So, we can get a set of coefficient curves.
+Then, is still modeled by equation (4.29), while is calculated by combining all the coefficient curves of each well log through interpolation and extrapolation.
+Through this approach, we can approximate the true very well if the well logs are well distributed in time and the color feature of nonwhite reflectivity is not drastically time-variant.

-$$|\dot{R}c(f)| \approx a_0 + a_1 f + a_2 f^2$$ , (4.26) where , and are constants determined using a least-squares algorithm.
-So,
+$$|\hat{R}{c}(f)| \approx a{0} + a{1}f + a{2}f^{2}$$ (4.26) where , and are

-$\overline{|R'G(\tau, f)|} = a_0 + a_1 f + a_2 f^2$.
-(4.27) As an alternative, another way derives the incomplete reflectivity, based on an assumption that the color feature of nonwhite reflectivity is slowly time-variant.
+$$\overline{|R'G(\tau, f)|} = a_0 + a_1 f + a_2 f^2$$ .
+(4.27) As an